Maps and mapping

 Genmaps

-Genmaps is a map site hosted by Rootsweb (funded and supported by Ancestry.com), and has a page on Lancashire maps.
+Cartophilia (once a Rootsweb-hosted site called Genmaps) has a page on Lancashire maps.
 There’s a huge range, so I’ve collected the Liverpool entries in the following table.
-If you’re reading this in the dim and distant future, I recommend going to the original page, hitting Ctrl+F on your keyboard and searching for ‘liverpool’ to catch newer uploads.
+In case newer maps get uploaded to that site, I recommend going to the original page and using your web browser’s inbuilt search function to search for ‘liverpool’.

 Pre-19th century